RodrigoSarmento/ros_autonomous_robot/applications/README.md

   - depth_topic : depth topic of ROS, by default it is "camera/depth/image_raw".
   - aruco_dic : Aruco dictionary, by default it is "ARUCO".
   - aruco_poses_file : File where the aruco markers poses are going to be saved or loaded, by default it is "aruco _poses".
-  - aruco_distance : Minimum distance of camera and aruco marker valid, this range is used to decrease error, by default it is "4".
+  - aruco_distance : Minimum distance of the camera and aruco marker valid, this range is used to decrease error, by default it is "4".
   - aruco_marker_size : Aruco marker size, by default it is "0.1778".

 You can change any of those parameters the way is better for you.

 - Marker Finder Saver needs "camera_calibration_file", "rgb_topic", "aruco_dic", "aruco_poses_file", "aruco_distance", "aruco_marker_size".
 Marker Finder Saver is going to find any markers inside the range and save it to a file, you must use this while mapping with a 2d algorithym(i.e gmapping) or with a map already computed.
-To save all markers in order to use after, use the program "marker_goal" and type s, this will save the aruco poses inside "aruco_poses_file".
+To save all markers to use after, use the program "marker_goal" and type s, this will save the aruco poses inside "aruco_poses_file".
-This program is only going to save markers closer than 4m in order to resuce error detection in low cost cameras.
+This program is only going to save markers closer than 4m in order to reduce error detection in low-cost cameras.
 If you want to change the range, change it inside ConfigFile.yaml >> aruco_distance

 - Autonomous Robot needs "camera_calibration_file", "rgb_topic", "aruco_dic", "aruco_poses_file", "aruco_marker_size".
-Autonomous Robot needs to be used with amcl, it will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the robot to a marker use "marker_goal" and type the number of the marker, and to send the robot to a specificy location(x,y) use "goal".
+Autonomous Robot needs to be used with amcl, it will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the robot to a marker use "marker_goal" and type the number of the marker, and to send the robot to a specific location(x,y) use "goal".

 - Motion Estimator ROS needs "rgb_topic", "depth_topic".
 Motion Estimator ROS will track points and show how the tracked point moved in space.

-- Goal will send the robot to a x y position.
+- Goal will send the robot to a (x, y) position.

-- Marker Goal marker_goal.cpp save all markers id and positions that were saw in any frame when mapping(marker_finder_saver), and while localizating itself(autonomous_robot) sends a goal to move to a marker id.
+- Marker Goal marker_goal.cpp save all markers id and positions that were saw in any frame when mapping(marker_finder_saver), and while localizing itself(autonomous_robot) sends a goal to move to a marker id.

 -Random Goals load a file with x and y positions in the following format:
 ```bash